dnanni96/Davide_Nanni_Portfolio/README.md

 ## Project 3: Hexogun
 - **Genre** : RTS
+-
 - **Role** : Game Programmer
+-
-- Mansion :
+- **Mansion** :
+    - Creation logic of pathfinding.
-    - worked in a creation logic of pathfinding
+    - Procedural creation of the map.
+    - Enemy AI brain.
-    - an enemy AI and in a RTS combat system.
+    - RPS combat system.

 - **Description** : Begin your journey as newly elected Shougun of the High prefecture to conquer all of Japan.
 Expand your lands defeating enemies in this fast paced RTS game and ascend to the legend.

  <h2 align="center"> Game view </h2>